-FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 1-14092 THE BOSTON BEER COMPANY, INC. (Exact name of registrant as specified in its charter) MASSACHUSETTS 04-3284048 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) One Design Center Place, Suite 850, Boston, Massachusetts (Address of principal executive offices) 02210 (Zip Code) (617) 368-5000 (Registrant's telephone number, including area code) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 uring the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing equirements for the past 90 days.
-Yes 🗵 No 🗆 ndicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to e submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to abmit and post such files).
-Yes 🗵 No 🗆 ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, small reporting company, or emerging rowth company.
-See definition of "large accelerated filer," "accelerated filer," "small reporting company," and "emerging growth company" in Rule 12b-2 one Exchange Act.
-(Check one): f arge accelerated filer Accelerated filer] fon-accelerated filer Small reporting company] merging growth company \square an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or exised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.)
-Yes \Box No $oxtimes$
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECULOF 1934 RITIES AND EXCHANGE ACT For the quarterly period ended June 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECU.
+OF 1934 RITIES AND EXCHANGE ACT For the transition period from to Commission file number: 1-14092 THE BOSTON BEER COMPAN (Exact name of registrant as specified in its charter) Y, INC. 04-3284048 I.R.S.
+Employer dentification No.) One Design Center Place, Suite 850, Boston, Massachusetts (Address of principal executive offices) 02210 (Zip Code) (617) 368-5000 (Registrant's telephone number, including area code) during ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the preceding 12 months (or for such shorter period that the registrant was required to file such reports), a rements for the past 90 days.
+Yes 🗵 No 🗆 be sub ate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, is britted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such short and post such files).
+Yes $\boxtimes$ No $\square$ growth ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, ompany.
+See definition of "large accelerated filer," "accelerated filer," "small reporting company," and "accelerated filer," (Check one): ler, small reporting company, or emerging emerging growth company" in Rule 12b-2 o of Large accelerated filer 🗵 Accelerated filer Non-a accelerated filer $\Box$ Small reporting company [ Emerg ging growth company $\square$ emerging growth company, indicate by check mark if the registrant has elected not to use the extended transed financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ ition period for complying with any new or Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.)
+Yes $\Box$ No ⊠

-Class A Common Stock, \$.01 par value Class B Common Stock, \$.01 par value
+Class A Common Stock, \$.01 par value

-Number of shares outstanding of each of the issuer's classes of common stock, as of April 20, 2018:
+Number of shares outstanding of each of the issuer's classes of common stock, as of July 20, 2018:

-(Title of each class) (Number of shares)
+Class B Common Stock, \$.01 par value (Title of each class)

+3,017,983 (Number of shares)